 Shelby County Residential $319.41

-Hydrant Fee $20.00 (only if we had to use a Birmingham Water hydrant to protect your property)
+Hydrant Fee $20.00 (only to those on BWWB system or near Birmingham Water hydrants that might be used to protect your property)

 Apartments $242.87 per unit